apalfaro98/graficas/README.md

-# graficas
+# Charts with Vue

-This template should help get you started developing with Vue 3 in Vite.
+Dynamic bar chart made with Vuejs 3, Tailwind and Vue-Chartjs.

 ## Recommended IDE Setup